+Moving their directional drillers into their Houston real-time remote operations centers has improved drilling efficiency for two of the top shale producers.
 This paper presents an interdisciplinary approach to the description of tectonic dislocations made on the basis of interpretation of seismic data, petrophysical analysis of well-logging data in horizontal wells, and inversion of a multifrequency propagation tool.
 This work presents a systematic geosteering work flow that automatically integrates a priori information and real-time measurements to update geomodels with uncertainties and uses the latest model predictions in a decision-support system (DSS).
 The use of intelligent software is on the rise in the industry and it is changing how engineers approach problems.
 A series of articles explores the potential benefits and limitations of this emerging area of data science.
-A new multilayer boundary‑detection service has been introduced to resolve the geological uncertainty associated with horizontal wells in Bohai Bay.